mrparsing/C-Projects/README.md

 - **[RSA Encryption and Decryption with GMP](./project/rsa/)** — RSA implementation using C and the GMP library for handling big numbers.
 - **[Sudoku Generator & Solver](./project/sudoku/)** — Generates a **fully‑valid Sudoku** and solves it with backtracking.
 - **[Shell](./project/shell/)** — A minimal command-line shell-like emulator written in C using the ncurses library.
+- **[Black Hole Photon Simulation - 2D](./project/black_hole_ray_interaction_2D/)** — This project simulates photon trajectories around a Schwarzschild black hole using OpenGL and GLFW, visualizing their paths, event horizon, and photon sphere with a Runge-Kutta 4th-order integration for geodesic equations.
 - **[Black Hole - 2D](./project/black_hole_light_interaction_2D/)** — An OpenGL simulation of a black hole with a gravitational lensing effect: the scene (starfield background + a movable star) is rendered to a texture and then distorted in real time based on the mouse cursor position, representing the black hole.

 ---